• Skip to primary navigation

 Here,

-• df is the input dataframe.
+is the input dataframe.- The

-• The list_of_column_names variable contains the name of specific columns that we want to select from the dataframe.
+variable contains the name of specific columns that we want to select from the dataframe.

-As we want to select all the rows and specified columns, we will keep start_row_index and end_row_index empty.
-We will just pass the list of specific column names to list_of_column_names for selecting the columns from the dataframe as shown below.
+As we want to select all the rows and specified columns, we will keep start_row_index

 import pandas as pd